Dr Edward Kessler MBE

 Affiliated Lecturer, Faculty of Divinity, University of Cambridge

-Dr Edward Kessler, MBE is Founder Director of the Woolf Institute and a leading thinker in interfaith relations, primarily, Jewish-Christian-Muslim Relations.
-He founded the Woolf Institute, originally called the Centre for Jewish-Christian Relations, 1998 and was elected Fellow of St Edmund's College; in 2007 Dr Kessler was described by The Times Higher Education Supplement (London) as 'probably the most prolific interfaith figure in British academia' and in 2011 he was awarded an MBE by Queen Elizabeth II for services to interfaith relations.
-He has written or edited 12 books, including the standard undergraduate textbook, An Introduction to Jewish-Christian Relations (Cambridge, 2010).
-His most recent books are Jews, Christians and Muslims (SCM, 2013) and Jesus (The History Press, 2016).
-He is Principal Investigator on a new research project on Religious Fundamentalism (across five religions - Judaism, Christianity, Islam, Hinduism and Buddhism).
-Kessler regularly appears in the media commenting on religion and belief issues of the day, hosts the podcast 'Encounter' and was Vice-Chair of the Commission on Religion and Belief in British Public Life (2013-15), which published a major policy report entitled, Living with Difference and Principal Investigator of the Woolf Diversity Study, a study of diversity in England and Wales (2017-19), which published a major policy report entitled, How We Get Along.
+Dr Edward Kessler, MBE is Founder President of the Woolf Institute and a leading thinker in interfaith relations, primarily, Jewish-Christian-Muslim Relations.
+He founded the Woolf Institute, originally called the Centre for Jewish-Christian Relations, 1998 and was elected Fellow of St Edmund's College in 2002; in 2007, Dr Kessler was described by The Times Higher Education Supplement (London) as 'probably the most prolific interfaith figure in British academia' and in 2011 was awarded an MBE for services to interfaith relations.
+He has written or edited 12 books, including An Introduction to Jewish-Christian Relations (Cambridge, 2010), Jews, Christians and Muslims in Encounter (SCM, 2013) and Jesus (The History Press, 2016).
+He is presently editing a Documentary History of Jewish-Christian Relations (Cambridge, 2023).
+He was Convenor and Vice-Chair of the Commission on Religion and Belief in British Public Life (2013-15), which published a major policy report entitled, Living with Difference and Principal Investigator of the Woolf Diversity Study, a study of diversity in England and Wales (2017-19), which published a major policy report entitled, How We Get Along.

 Much of his academic work has been examining Scripture and exploring the significance for Jewish-Christian relations of sharing a sacred text.
 He has identified a common exegetical tradition, especially in the formative centuries.
-More recently his writings have focused on the encounter with Islam and contemporary relations between the three Abrahamic faiths.
-Kessler proposes approaches for managing difference, which he argues is vital in forming a positive identity as well as for sustaining communities, in the UK and Overseas.
+In recent writings, he has focused on the encounter with Islam and contemporary relations between the three Abrahamic faiths.
+Kessler proposes positive approaches for managing difference, which he argues, is vital in forming a constructive identity as well as for sustaining communities, in the UK and Overseas.
 Since 2017, he has been working with local actors in Israel, Palestine and Jordan to agree measures to safeguard Jerusalem's holy places.